qlemaire22/speech-music-detection/README.md

 - Block mixing
 - Gaussian frequency filter

-Those deformations are based on the work of J. Schlüter and T. Grill [1].
+Those deformations and the hyper-parameters used are based on the work of J. Schlüter and T. Grill [1].

 ## Experiment configuration